Frequently asked DIY questions

 We are seeking proposals from artists for adventurous and possibly outlandish projects that respond to issues impacting on artists' practices.
 The development of a Live Art practice is as much about the exploration of ideas and experiences as training in skills and techniques -- we are therefore not seeking proposals for training programmes or masterclasses in any conventional sense but for projects that explore interesting ideas through interesting methodologies.
-Some DIYs have specific briefs devised by DIY partner organisations that artists are invited to respond to, others are open to any idea.
+Some DIYs have specific briefs devised by DIY partner organisations that artists are invited to respond to, others are open to any adventurous and outlandish proposals.

 As part of all DIY proposals we expect you to identify the kinds of artists who will participate and how you will select them.
 We want to know how your project will contribute to the artistic and/or professional development of the participants as well as your own practice.

 Who can propose DIY projects?

 We accept applications from individual artists or groups of artists.
 We welcome applications from artists who have previously applied, run or participated in DIY projects.
 Applications can be made from artists based outside the UK.
 However, all expenses would need to be covered by the award and we are reluctant to support applications that spend a large proportion of the budget on lead artist travel/accommodation.